 • Software update model – an AddIn to manage software in a Device.

 This second edition cancels and replaces the first edition published in 2015.
 This edition constitutes a technical revision.
+This edition includes the following significant technical changes with respect to the previous edition:

-a a ComponentType that can be used to model any HW or SW element of a device has been defined and a SoftwareType has been added as subtype of ComponentType;
+a) a ComponentType that can be used to model any HW or SW element of a device has been defined and a SoftwareType has been added as subtype of ComponentType;

-b the new OPC UA interface concept and defined interfaces for Nameplate, DeviceHealth, and SupportInfo has been added.
+b) the new OPC UA interface concept and defined interfaces for Nameplate, DeviceHealth, and SupportInfo has been added.

 c) a new model for Software Update (Firmware Update) has been added;